ecmwf/earthkit-data/docs/guide/sources.rst

   Exactly one of the parameters ``ranges``, ``mask`` or ``indices`` must be specified at a time.

   .. warning::
     ⚠️ This source is **experimental** and may change in future versions without warning.
-It performs **no validation** that the specified grid indices correspond to the fields' actual underlying grids.
-The provided ranges might, therefore, correspond to unexpected points on the grid.
+It performs **no validation** that the specified grid indices, masks, or ranges correspond to the fields' actual underlying grids.
+    **Incorrect usage can lead to silent data corruption.**
+    The provided ranges or masks might correspond to unexpected points on the grid.
 This source is also currently **not thread-safe**.

   :param dict request: the fdb request as a dict
   :param list ranges: a list of tuples specifying the ranges of 1D grid indices to retrieve in the form